dortania/OpenCore-Install-Guide/post-install/security.md

    * `RequestBootVarRouting` set to YES
    * `ExitBootServicesDelay` set to `5` if you recieve `Still waiting for root device` on Aptio IV firmwares(Haswell and older)

-With all this, you can proceed to enable FileVault like on a normal mac under `System Preferences -> Security & Privacy -> FileVault`
+With all this, reboot testing the keyboard still works in the picker and you can proceed to enable FileVault like on a normal mac under `System Preferences -> Security & Privacy -> FileVault`

 ## Scan Policy